lexicHQ/docs/README.md

 # Introduction

-Recime (ˈresəˌmē) an end-to-end AI chatbot solution to automate customer support and content distribution.
-It gives you the tools to build omni-chaneel chatbots quickly and easily and eventually measure growth and user engagement to save cost and increase customer satisfaction.
+Recime (ˈresəˌmē) is an end-to-end AI chatbot solution to automate customer support and content distribution.
+It gives you the tools to build omni-channel chatbots quickly and easily and eventually measure growth and user engagement to save cost and increase customer satisfaction.

 ![](platform.png)